 June may mean that school is out for students, but facilities maintenance does not take summer vacation.
 The summer season is often an occasion for school administrations to take on larger projects, which presents a unique set of challenges.
-The keys to successfully implementing and executing a maintenance plan is buy-in from all who will be involved, and a solution to keep everything organized.
+The keys to successfully implementing and executing a maintenance plan is buy-in from all who will be involved, and a tool to keep everything organized.

 Computerized Maintenance Management Systems empower schools and universities to automate time consuming tasks and and establish preventive and predictive maintenance schedules on assets throughout the facility, such classrooms, libraries, fitness centers, dorm rooms, and administrative offices.
 A CMMS can also help to improve inspection preparedness, increase workflow efficiency and achieve high satisfaction rates.

 As for project management, a CMMS can empower maintenance and facilities teams to:

 - Stay on top of due dates with Gantt Charts.
 View all work orders in any given project based on dates, allowing team leaders to visualize how quickly work is being accomplished in reference to projected ending dates.

 - Generate reports to view completed work.
 CMMS reports can show users details on completed project work, including resources used and time spent.